The Ultimate Guide to Doing Business in South Korea

 - and more!

-I used these techniques while working at a Korean company for 5 years, and to start a company I’ve been running since 2013.
+I worked at a Korean company for 5 years and started a business I’ve been running since 2013.

-Korean business etiquette is its own language.
-The best way to learn is by practicing.
+Korean business etiquette is a language of its own.
+The best way to become fluent is by practicing.

-Building a successful partnership takes time but comes with many rewards.
+Building a successful partnership may take time, but comes with many rewards.

 This guide will get you started on the road to mastery.